 Some people like their home screen to have as little on it as possible.
-Others want everything on the home screen they possibly can squeeze in there.
-Some of us are a little of column A and a little of column B, because we believe that the space on our home screen is meant to be used, but we don't need/want to cover up every inch of it.
-But all of us can benefit from seeing the differences and the benefits of each approach.
+Some people want everything on the home screen they possibly can squeeze in there.
+Some people are a little of column A and a little of column B, because we believe that the space on our home screen is meant to be used, but we don't need/want to cover up every inch of it.
+No matter which camp you fall in, all of us can benefit from seeing the differences and the benefits of each approach.

 These layouts may look chaotic to the untrained eye, but to the user who set them, everything has a place and they know where that place is.
 When theming a heavy home screen like these, stick to simple wallpapers without a single area of focus.
 Icon packs are especially important here as the screen is covered in apps.
 If you use a lot of obscure apps that are unlikely to be themed in icon packs, alternative icons and filters for unthemed icons matter.

-At the other end of the home screen spectrum are those with as little on them as possible.
-They are tidy, they are simple, they are here to stay out of the way and let you get what you need to do done.
+At the other end of the home screen spectrum lie screens with as little on them as possible.
+Minimalist home screens are tidy, they are simple, they are here to stay out of the way and let you get what you need to do done.
 The default layout on most third-party launchers, and even some manufacturer launchers like Google Now Launcher, lean towards the minimalist side so as to not overwhelm new users.

 Sometimes, their home screen will be completely clear, just a small array of apps in the dock and a wallpaper that's easy on the eyes.
 Maybe there's a single widget at the top with the time and weather, or maybe another row of apps above the dock, but that's it.
 While this makes it easier to find the few apps that are there, this does mean that you'll dip into your app drawer more often, so app drawer organization becomes much more important.